ywnch/ride-demand-forecast/REPORT.md

 ### Temporal

 - Most features are extracted from historical demands per TAZ, and they dominant feature importances (may also due to the fact that they are mostly continuous features).
-Some examples are T-1 (when applicable), T-2 (when applicable), T-5, T - 1 day, T - 1 week, and there interacting terms.
+Some examples are T-1 (when applicable), T-2 (when applicable), T-5, T-1 day, T-1 week, and their interacting terms.
 - Features that are not always available should be mitigated to avoid model failure when conducting actual forecasting.
 For example, 40% of the T-1 are removed (set to $-1$) for training.
 - Weekend (inferred), hour (as categorical), weekly (repeating timestep in 1-week cycle) also share some importances.
 Semantic indicators for time periods (e.g., peak hours, midnight) did not play out well and were removed.